theos/theos.dev/docs/Variables.md

 - XXX_OBJCC_FILES (str)
   - Objective-C++ files you'd like to compile
-  - Space-separated list or any other standard GNU Make conventions
+  - Space-separated list or any other standard GNU Make convention

 - XXX_OBJC_FILES (str)
   - Objective-C files you'd like to compile
-  - Space-separated list or any other standard GNU Make conventions
+  - Space-separated list or any other standard GNU Make convention

 - XXX_C_FILES (str)
   - C files you'd like to compile
-  - Space-separated list or any other standard GNU Make conventions
+  - Space-separated list or any other standard GNU Make convention

 - XXX_CC_FILES (str)
   - C++ files you'd like to compile
-  - Space-separated list or any other standard GNU Make conventions
+  - Space-separated list or any other standard GNU Make convention

 - XXX_LOGOS_FILES (str)
   - Logos files you'd like to compile
   - See https://theos.dev/docs/logos-file-extensions
-  - Space-separated list or any other standard GNU Make conventions
+  - Space-separated list or any other standard GNU Make convention

 - XXX_USE_SUBSTRATE (bool)
   - Use MobileSubstrate as the logos generator
   - Will link against CydiaSubstrate

+- XXX_ARCHS (str)
+  - Space-separated list of architecture(s) to build for

+- XXX_ENABLE_BITCODE (bool) **[OSX]**
+  - Toggle Bitcode

 - TWEAK_TARGET_PROCESS (str)
   - Target process to `killall` after your tweak installs